astavonin/news-bot/README.md

 Some pre-configuration is required for local tests execution:

-* _twitter.edn file should contain Twitter credentials as END record:
+* _twitter.edn file should contain Twitter credentials as EDN record:
 ```clojure
 {:AppKey "_APP_KEY_",
  :AppSecret "_APP_SECRET_",